 This is something that Luna has no control over.

-To do this you will first need to check that the server for your playable is still running, to do so navigate to the develop tab in the Playable plugin window and check that it says 'stop server' rather than start:
+To access your locally hosted build on your mobile device you will first need to check that the server for your playable is still running, to do so navigate to the develop tab in the Playable plugin window and check that it says 'stop server' rather than start:

 After checking these 2 things, you will next need to find the IP address of your computer.